Tip of the Day

 Texts

+Beyond electronic versions of textbooks.
 If the books you are using are not available electronically, what obstacles might your students with disabilities run into?
-Learn how to be pro-active.
+Be pro-active.

 EqTD AUDIT